isabella232/primetime.en/help/release-notes/tvsdk-33-ios.md

 * (Zendesk #18053) - Application using the TVSDK crashes on Marshmallow

-The TVSDK was crashing on Android M OS when the TVSDK library uses neon code that does YUV -&gt; RGB color conversion.
-This issue was resolved by updating the functions that are causing this issue by using  non-neon  version of  code .
+The TVSDK was crashing on Android M OS when the TVSDK library uses neon code that does YUV `->` RGB color conversion.
+This issue was resolved by updating the functions that are causing this issue by using  non-neon  version of `code`.

 * (Zendesk #18072) - Android M - Application Crash